 AJ Dillon, Green Bay Packers

 Aside from this tag-team action, Dillon is definitely worth drafting as a backup should Jones miss time.
-He displayed some nice potential as a rookie while filling in here and and there back in 2020.
+He displayed some nice potential as a rookie while filling in here and there back in 2020.
 When given the ball, Dillon rushed for a bruising 5.3 yards per carry proving he’s ready to take his fantasy game to the next level.

-Jeff Wilson, San Francisco 49ers
+Elijah Mitchell, San Francisco 49ers

 Fantasy football sleepers for 2021 NFL season: Tight ends